centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

   string output = 12;                 // Check output.
   string long_output = 13;            // Check long output.
-  string perfdata = 14;               // Check performance data.
+  string perfdata = 14;               // Performance data.

   bool flapping = 15;                 // True if the host is flapping. double percent_state_change = 16;   // Used by flapping and compared with high and low flap thresholds